 What Is Yi Peng In Thailand?

-The Yi Peng festival is held over a few days where lanterns are launched into the night sky.
+The Yi Peng festival is held over a few days when lanterns are launched into the night sky.
 This is the most recognizable lantern festival in Thailand.
 Where Yi means ‘two’ while peng translates to ‘full moon day’.

 The lanterns are a small hot air balloon made of paper that has an opening at the bottom where a small fire is held.

 What Is Loi Krathong In Thailand?